NEW YORK YEARLY MEETING—CORPORATION AND TRUSTEES (2015)

 Organization & Method of Appointment

-The Board of Trustees is composed of a minimum of five and a maximum of seven trustees with individual terms of five years, and rotating dates of termination, so that one or two trustees are appointed each year.
+The Board of Trustees is composed of a minimum of five and a maximum of ten trustees with individual terms of four years, and rotating dates of termination, so that one or two trustees are appointed each year.
 Recommendations for these appointments are made by the Yearly Meeting Nominating Committee, and they are approved by the Yearly Meeting.
 Vacancies may be filled at any meeting of Summer, Fall, or Spring Sessions.
-Trustees are eligible for two successive reappointments of five years each, for a total of fifteen years.
+Trustees are eligible for two successive reappointments of four years each, provided that a Trustee may not serve more than ten consecutive years (in the event of appointment to fill a partial term).
 Officers are appointed as described above.
-The trustees name a representative to the General Services Coordinating Committee and a representative to the Audit Committee (but this representative cannot be the Treasurer of the Trustees).
+The trustees name a representative to the General Services Coordinating Committee and a representative to the Audit Committee.

 Meeting Times & Places

-The Trustees meet annually, usually on the first Saturday in April, and they frequently hold one or more additional meetings during the year, according to need.
+The Trustees meet six times a year and as needed.
 They report annually, usually to the summer session of Yearly Meeting, concerning the status of funds under their care and the disbursements of income to the several beneficiaries of the trust funds.
 They may be asked to make interim reports to any session of the Yearly Meeting.

 Custodial fees, bookkeeping, and other expenses, except costs of securities transactions, are paid out of the income from the pooled trust funds.